learn-co-curriculum/dsc-monte-carlo-simulations/README.md

 ## Permutation Tests and Exploding Combination Sizes

 When conducting permutation tests, the size of potential combination sizes quickly explodes as our original sample sizes grow.
-As a result, even with modern computers, it is often infeasible or aggregiously resource expensive to attempt to generate these permutation spaces.
+As a result, even with modern computers, it is often infeasible or egregiously resource-expensive to attempt to generate these permutation spaces.
 To cope with this, monte carlo simulations are often used in practice in order to simulate samples from the permutation space.
 In the upcoming lab, you'll do just that!

 ## Additional Resources